Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Post-unblinding analyses

 This exercise offers a number of insights on our fiducial results as well.
-First, we find that the ``No DS'' case prefers a significantly different mass-richness relation, as well as much stronger anisotropic boosts, compared to the rest of the results.
-The MOR shift can be understood as the result of losing the dominant cluster mass calibrator, i.e. the cluster lensing signal.
-Also, considering that results from simulations and observations, as well as preliminary results comparing cluster autocorrelations against cluster-galaxy cross-correlations (Sunayama et al., in prep.) suggesting anisotropic boost strengths around 20\%, the ``No DS'' amplitudes of 60--70\% are not likely to be genuine.
-In addition, examining the $\Omega_\mr{m}-c$ and $\sigma_8 - c$ planes clarify the driver behind the degeneracies among these parameters we found in our fiducial result.
+First, we find that excluding any sector of the data vector leads to a significant loss of constraining power.
+While this is somewhat expected for NC or DS, it is interesting to see that excluding WP brings noticeable changes.
+This implies that cluster autocorrelation functions may be playing an important role in breaking the degeneracy among $\sigma_8$, cluster bias, and anisotropic boosts, all of which similarly affect the large-scale lensing and clustering amplitudes.
+Also, considering that results from simulations and observations, as well as results comparing galaxy autocorrelations against cluster-galaxy cross-correlations \citep{sunayama22} suggesting anisotropic boost strengths around 20\%, the ``No DS'' amplitudes of 60--70\% are not likely to be genuine.
+In addition, examining the $\Omega_\mr{m}-c$ and $\sigma_8-c$ planes clarify the driver behind the degeneracies among these parameters we found in our fiducial result.
 While every other result in \Cref{fig:results_fid_drop} shows similar degeneracies between $\Omega_\mr{m}/\sigma_8$ and $c$, the ``No WP'' result clearly departs from this tendency.
 This suggests that the clustering sector of our data, and more specifically the significant impact of $c$ on the predicted clustering amplitude, is correlating $c$ with the cosmological parameters of interest.
-As the ``No WP'' result also favors cosmologies similar to the fiducial result, it is difficult to argue that $c$, or its degeneracy with cosmological parameters, is responsible for our cosmology results.
+As the ``No WP'' result also favors low values of $\Omega_\mathrm{m}$, it is difficult to argue that $c$, or its degeneracy with cosmological parameters, is responsible for our low $\Omega_\mathrm{m}$ results.